IepIweidieng/TJAPlayer3/tja.md

 Including the measure-terminating symbol (comma; `,`) & note symbols (`<enum-str-note>`).

+*Unspecified*: Whether unrecognized note symbols are ignored (removed) or treated as `0` (blank).

+* In TaikoJiro, unrecognized note symbols are ignored and removed.

 ### The Measure-terminating Symbol and Timing

 The definition of each measure is ended with a comma (`,`). *Unspecified*: The behavior when there are non-whitespaces, non-comment trailing characters after the first comma (`,`) of the line.